kuzudb/kuzu-blog/src/content/post/2025-04-15-embedded-dbs.md

 ##  Does in-process mean databases are "ephemeral"?

 I'll next address a common misconception about in-process DBMSs.
-Because in-process DBMSs are Pandas-like data science libraries and because these libraries don't persist your data, a question I often get is: "Are the databases I create using in-process DMBSs also ephemeral?"
+Because in-process DBMSs are Pandas or NetworkX-like data science libraries and because these libraries don't persist your data, a question I often get is: "Are the databases I create using in-process DMBSs also ephemeral?"
 The answer is: **No!** Just like any other DBMS, all the in-process systems I’ve mentioned—SQLite, DuckDB, Kuzu, LanceDB—persist your databases on disk.
 That said, many in-process DBMSs also offer an “in-memory” mode[^2] if you don’t want to persist your data.
 For example, in Kuzu, if you create a `Database` object with an empty string like this: `db = kuzu.Database("")`,